istio/istio.io/content/en/blog/2024/inpod-traffic-redirection-ambient/index.md

 problem - there are many CNI implementations, and in Linux there are many fundamentally different and incompatible ways in which you can configure how packets get from one network namespace to another.
 You can use tunnels, overlay networks, go through the host network namespace, or bypass it.
-You can go through the Linux user space networking stack, or you can skip it and shuttle packets back and forth in the kernel space stack, etc etc. For every possible approach, there’s probably a CNI implementation out there that makes use of it.
+You can go through the Linux user space networking stack, or you can skip it and shuttle packets back and forth in the kernel space stack, etc. For every possible approach, there’s probably a CNI implementation out there that makes use of it.

 Which meant that with the previous redirection approach, there were a lot of CNI implementations ambient simply wouldn’t